GENI-NSF/geni-tools/README-omni.txt

         Print results like RSpecs to STDOUT instead of logging.
 	Only relevant when not saving results to a file with the -o option.

+-V, --api-version (default 1)
+        Specify the API version to use when talking to aggregates.
+Available options are "1" and "2".

 === Supported commands ===
 Omni supports the following commands.